 The TCTA was established in 1986 as a specialised liability management entity.
 It is responsible for financing and implementing the development of bulk raw water infrastructure and providing treasury management services to the DWS.
-The authority plays an important role in providing financial advisory services, such as structuring and raising project finance, managing debt and setting tariffs; project implementation services; and other technical support to the department and water boards.
-Over the medium term, the authority will continue planning and implementing Phase 2 of the Lesotho Highlands Water Project, Phase 2A of the Mokolo-Crocodile River Water Augmentation Project and providing a short-term solution to acid mine drainage in Gauteng.
+The authority plays an important role in providing financial advisory services such as structuring and raising project finance, managing debt and setting tariffs; project implementation services; and other technical support to the department and water boards.
+As such, the authority will continue with the planning and implementation of the Vaal River system through phase 2 of the Lesotho Highlands Water Project (LHWP), providing a short-term solution to acid mine drainage in Gauteng, and phase 2A of the Mokolo-Crocodile River Water Augmentation Project.